tigoe/display-examples/TFT_Examples/readme.md

 # TFT LCD Displays

 There are a few common TFT display drivers on the electronics hobbyist market, and a handful of libraries that work with them.
+There are some techniques common to many of these displays that are good to keep in mind, and there are some details that change from display to display that are helpful to understand.

 Sitronix-based displays
 * ST7735 and 7789 TFT displays